Decimus Terentius Gentianus: Life and career

+Death

 More information is available about his death.
 According to the Historia Augusta, during the reign of Hadrian, Gentianus had become highly esteemed by his fellow Senators.
 In spite of this, or because of it, towards the end of his reign Hadrian came to dislike him, although the emperor had considered making Gentianus his successor.
-The Historia Augusta strongly implies that Terentius Gentianus was one of many put to death "either openly or by craft".
+The Historia Augusta strongly implies that Terentius Gentianus was one of several put to death "either openly or by craft".

-There is evidence that he may have traveled to Roman Egypt: in the 14th century was seen the first six lines of a poem inscribed on one of the Pyramids of Giza, addressed to "a most sweet brother" named "Decimus Gentianus".
-Hermann Dessau, and others after him, identify that person with this Gentianus.
+We have no firm evidence for the date of Gentianus' death.
+In the 14th century was seen the first six lines of a poem inscribed on one of the Pyramids of Giza, addressed to "a most sweet brother" named "Decimus Gentianus".
+Hermann Dessau, and others after him, identify that person with this Gentianus which would make the poetess his sister, Terentia.
+According to Anthony Birley, she was married to Lucius Lollianus Avitus; he speculates that Terentia and her husband joined the imperial entourage at Ephesus in 129 and traveled with them to Roman Egypt.
+"It is difficult to find an occasion otherwise when persons of senatorial rank normally barred from entering Egypt could have gone there, if not in the imperial entourage."
+He concludes that it is plausible that she had recently heard news of her brother's death, which was the occasion for her poem.

 Terentia Inscription

 The referral to Gentianus on a bygone Latin inscription on the Great Pyramid of Khufu at Giza, immortalised in 1335 by a German pilgrim, Wilhelm von Boldensele, is widely agreed to have been carved (or likely dictated) by his sister Terentia, who visited Egypt some time after AD 130 after the Emperor Hadrian's tour of the country, after which Gentianus had died.